Dipole Moment Calculator

 You can use our electric dipole moment to calculate the dipole moment in a simple symmetric two-charge system and a more complex system of unbalanced charges.

 If you desire to find the dipole moment of a system of charges, choose the corresponding mode in the top menu.
-Afterward, specify the coordinates of the reference point, followed by the coordinates and charge of the first two charges.
-We will calculate already a dipole moment and show you a new set of empty fields for a third charge.
+Afterward, specify the coordinates of the reference point as well as the number of charges your system contains.
+Then, input the electric charge (q) and coordinates (x, y, z) for each charge, and we will calculate the dipole moment.
 You can insert up to five charges!

 🙋 Don't confuse the electric dipole moment with the dipole antenna, even though it may happen that you will hear the former shortened to "dipole".
 Learn more about the latter at our dipole antenna calculator!